grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 --------------------------------------------------------------------------------
 :notes:
 * [X] move section headers to .md comments
+* [ ] move repo name on github from story1 to book1
 * [ ] consider breaking chapters into their own files
 	* this might make them easier to manage, particular if you put what the contents of each chapter are in comments at the top
 	* you can edit from one chapter to the next with vim splits